lia-011/IMS566-WEBSITE/README.md

        Username: user
        Password: 1234

-     -To login and see the loading animation, register first then login using the same username and password.
+     -To login and see the loading animation and our website summary, register first then login.

      -Click Admin button on the login section to login instanly without having to register and skip the loading animation.